pawanpraka1/dynamic-lvm/README.md

 LocalPV-LVM CSI Driver became GA in August 2021 (with the release v0.8.0).
 It is now a very mature product and a core component of the OpenEBS storage platform.
 Due to the major adoption of LocalPV-LVM (+50,000 users), this Data-Engine is now being unified and integrated into the core OpenEBS Storage platform; instead of being maintained as an external Data-Engine within our project.

 Our [2024 Roadmap is here](https://github.com/openebs/openebs/blob/main/ROADMAP.md).
-It defines a rich set of new featrues, which covers the integration of LocalPV-LVM into the core OpenEBS platform.<br>
+It defines a rich set of new features, which covers the integration of LocalPV-LVM into the core OpenEBS platform.<br>
-Please review this roadmp and feel free to pass back any feedback on it, as well as recommend and suggest new ideas regarding LocalPV-LVM.
+Please review this roadmap and feel free to pass back any feedback on it, as well as recommend and suggest new ideas regarding LocalPV-LVM.
 We welcome all your feedback.
 <br>
 <BR>